netdata/learn/docs/agent/collectors/go.d.plugin/modules/weblog.md

 - checks if format is `CSV` (using regexp).
 - checks if format is `JSON` (using regexp).
-- assumes format is `CSV` and tries to find appropriate `CSV` log format using predefind list of formats.
+- assumes format is `CSV` and tries to find appropriate `CSV` log format using predefined list of formats.
 It tries to parse the line using each of them in the following order:

 ```sh